Latest News and Info

 Leeds Mencap is committed to safeguarding all children, young people and adults at risk of harm.
 We expect all staff and volunteers to fully share and demonstrate this commitment.
 All posts are subject to an enhanced DBS check.

-We aim for our team to reflect the diversity of people in Leeds and welcome applications from any community.
+We aim for our team to reflect the diversity of people in Leeds and welcome applications from all communities.
 If you share our passion about all children getting the very best start in life, whatever their background and ability, we would love to hear from you.

 To apply please download application pack and forms from the buttons below